Rant blog

 Banking apps - What's not to like??
 Surely apps just make everything easier, right?

-On a Thursday morning, a significant technical error in the Lloyds, Halifax, and Bank of Scotland mobile banking apps allowed users to log in and see the financial transactions and personal data of other, random customers.
+Well, on Thursday morning (12th March, 2026), a significant technical error in the Lloyds, Halifax, and Bank of Scotland mobile banking apps allowed users to log in and see the financial transactions and personal data of other, random customers.
 One user reported being able to see the accounts of six different people over a 20-minute period.
 The exposed information was highly sensitive and included:

 - Transactions from specific retailers and locations (e.g., a pub in Newcastle).